 The terra cotta building has been designated a City of Seattle Landmark, recognized as a classic example of Art Deco architecture.
 Through several renovations and additions, Olympic Tower remains a tribute to an era of rapid industrialization, reflecting the luxury and glamour of the late 1920s.

-Exposed ceilings, open floor plan with large conference room, kitchen and several private offices.
+Creative open space with tremendous views of downtown Seattle and the waterfront.
+Exposed ceilings, open floor plan with kitchen and several private offices.

 Panoramic views of Elliott Bay and downtown from expansive windows.